sampsyo/cs6120/content/blog/2019-10-23-divergence-optimizations/index.md

 extra.author = "Philip Bedoukian"
 +++

+The code used in this blog post is hosted [here](https://github.com/pbb59/bril/tree/proj2).

 ## Problem Statement

 Parallel programming models must make tradeoffs between productivity and performance.
 Coarse-grain parallelization models like Single-Program Multiple-Data (SPMD) allow for high productivity, but aggressively generate vector instructions when cheaper scalar instructions would suffice.
 Conversely, fine-grain parallelization models such as C with SIMD intrinsics (C+SIMD) compiles to conservative scalar instructions by default, but requires additional programmer effort to manually insert vector instructions.